TanStack/router/docs/framework/react/api/router/RouteOptionsType.md

 ### `component` property

 - Type: `RouteComponent` or `LazyRouteComponent`
+- Optional
-- Optional - Defaults to `<Outlet />`
+- Defaults to `<Outlet />`
 - The content to be rendered when the route is matched.

 ### `errorComponent` property

 - Type: `RouteComponent` or `LazyRouteComponent`
+- Optional
-- Optional - Defaults to `routerOptions.defaultErrorComponent`
+- Defaults to `routerOptions.defaultErrorComponent`
 - The content to be rendered when the route encounters an error.

+### `errorBoundaryComponent` property

+- Type: `RouteComponent`
+- Optional
+- Defaults to `routerOptions.defaultErrorBoundaryComponent`
+- The error boundary component to be rendered around each `Outlet`.

 ### `pendingComponent` property

 - Type: `RouteComponent` or `LazyRouteComponent`
+- Optional
-- Optional - Defaults to `routerOptions.defaultPendingComponent`
+- Defaults to `routerOptions.defaultPendingComponent`
 - The content to be rendered if and when the route is pending and has reached its pendingMs threshold.